apiva57/Coursera_JHU_3GCD_project/README.md

 ### Combine test, train, activity and subject data into one data frame
 1. Drop non Mean and non Standard Deviation data from test and train data frames
-2. Combine test/train data with activityId and subjectId by columns
+2. Combine train data with activityId and subjectId by columns
 3. Combine test data with activityId and subjectId by columns
 4. Combine test and train data by rows.
 5. Replace ActivityId with Activity Name for the entire data frame ( i.e. both train and test data )

 ### Create a tidy data set and write it to file
 1. Group data by subject Id and activity Name and calculate mean for each group
-2. Verfify dimensions all tidy data set
+2. Verify dimensions of tidy data set
 3. Write tidy data set into the file.